 - We will always provide easy ways for you to contact us – our contact details are below.

 - If you are unhappy with anything we’ve done, we will work with you to resolve all complaints as soon as possible.

-- We have a comments and complaints procedure, and which is also available on request.
+- We have a comments and complaints procedure which is available on request.

 - If we make a mistake, we will apologise and do everything we can to put things right.
 However, if we cannot resolve your complaint, we accept the authority of the Fundraising Regulator to make a final adjudication.

 - We will monitor and record the number of complaints we receive each year and share this data with the Fundraising Regulator on request.